Bhardwajmradul/DELTER/README.md

    Functioning:-

       It takes the image submitted through the frontend to the the DELTER model and then DELTER makes it's prediction.
       This prediction is then send to the server from where the frontend can take the prediction by using a simple get request.
       It uses a byte file created by DELTER to get the prediction of the input image.

    About the Server:-

    This backend server is made using python and fastapi framework.
-   It is made functional after a lot of experiments so it may a have a lot of messy code.
+   It has been made functional after a lot of experiments so it may a have a lot of messy code.
    The code for this server is in try.py

-3) Backend deep learning model:
+4) Backend deep learning model:

    Data:-